Airspeed

-Calibrated airspeed is typically within a few knots of indicated airspeed, while equivalent airspeed decreases slightly from CAS as aircraft altitude increases or at high speeds.

-With EAS constant, true airspeed increases as aircraft altitude increases.
-This is because air density decreases with higher altitude.

-The measurement and indication of airspeed is ordinarily accomplished on board an aircraft by an airspeed indicator ("ASI") connected to a pitot-static system.
+The measurement and indication of airspeed is ordinarily accomplished on board an aircraft by an airspeed indicator (ASI) connected to a pitot-static system.
 The pitot-static system comprises one or more pitot probes (or tubes) facing the on-coming air flow to measure pitot pressure (also called stagnation, total or ram pressure) and one or more static ports to measure the static pressure in the air flow.
 These two pressures are compared by the ASI to give an IAS reading.
+Airspeed indicators are designed to give true airspeed at sea level pressure and standard temperature.
+As the aircraft climbs into less dense air, its true airspeed is greater than the airspeed indicated on the ASI.

+Calibrated airspeed is typically within a few knots of indicated airspeed, while equivalent airspeed decreases slightly from CAS as aircraft altitude increases or at high speeds.

 Units

 Airspeed is commonly given in knots (kn).
 Since 2010, the International Civil Aviation Organization (ICAO) recommends using kilometers per hour (km/h) for airspeed (and meters per second for wind speed on runways), but allows using the de facto standard of knots, and has no set date on when to stop.

-The aviation industry in Russia and China as well as aircrew flying Russian/Chinese aircraft currently use km/h for reporting airspeed.
-Many present-day European glider planes also indicate airspeed in kilometers per hour.
-Some older planes, like German World War 2 planes, also indicated airspeed in kilometers per hour.

-In high altitude flight, however, the Mach number is sometimes used for reporting airspeed.
-Sometimes other units are also used for airspeed, including miles per hour (mph) or meters per second.
+Depending on the country of manufacture or which era in aviation history, airspeed indicators on aircraft instrument panels have been configured to read in knots, kilometers per hour, miles per hour.
+In high altitude flight, the Mach number is sometimes used for reporting airspeed.

 Indicated airspeed

 Indicated airspeed (IAS) is the airspeed indicator reading (ASIR) uncorrected for instrument, position, and other errors.
 From current EASA definitions: Indicated airspeed means the speed of an aircraft as shown on its pitot static airspeed indicator calibrated to reflect standard atmosphere adiabatic compressible flow at sea level uncorrected for airspeed system errors.

-Outside the former Soviet bloc, most airspeed indicators show the speed in knots (nautical miles per hour).
-Some light aircraft have airspeed indicators showing speed in statute miles per hour or kilometers per hour.

 An airspeed indicator is a differential pressure gauge with the pressure reading expressed in units of speed, rather than pressure.
 The airspeed is derived from the difference between the ram air pressure from the pitot tube, or stagnation pressure, and the static pressure.
 The pitot tube is mounted facing forward; the static pressure is frequently detected at static ports on one or both sides of the aircraft.
 Sometimes both pressure sources are combined in a single probe, a pitot-static tube.
 The static pressure measurement is subject to error due to inability to place the static ports at positions where the pressure is true static pressure at all airspeeds and attitudes.
 The correction for this error is the position error correction (PEC) and varies for different aircraft and airspeeds.
 Further errors of 10% or more are common if the airplane is flown in "uncoordinated" flight.